go101/golds/README.md

 * JavaScript-off friendly, though the experience is a little richer if JavaScript is on.
   No tracing, no auto external websites visiting.
-* Lists types not only by alphabet, but also by popularity (only avaliable when JavaScript is on), which is good to understanding some packages with many types declared.
+* Lists types not only by alphabet, but also by popularity (only available when JavaScript is on), which is good to understanding some packages with many types declared.
 * Supports listing unexported types and values, which is helpful to understand some packages.
 * Treats `main` packages as same as library packages.